 - Cannabis seeds of your choice

-Now make sure your hands are clean, and let’s get our seeds popping!
+Make sure your hands are clean and let’s get popping!

-SPour 200 ml of purified water into the beaker.
-Then, add a drop of liquefied seaweed – our magic ingredient.
+Pour 200 ml of purified water into the beaker and add a drop of liquefied seaweed.
 The seaweed is thick, so mix it up thoroughly.
 This should give the water a bit of color.

-Get your seed container, pop it open, and pour the seeds in the germination mix.
-Give it a little stir.
-Then, let it sit for 24 to 48 hours.
+Get your seed container, pop it open, and tip the seeds into seaweed/water mix.
+Give it a little stir and let it sit for 24 to 48 hours or so.

-After soaking the seeds overnight, it is time to put them on to a plate.
+After soaking the seeds overnight, it’s time to plate them up.
 Prepare four (4) to six (6) sheets of plain paper towel; no inks or pretty patterns.
-You need to create a bottom and top (cover) paper napkin folding; both made up of two (2) to three (3) sheets.
-Take the four corners in the middle, creating a two- to three-layered square fold.
+You need to create a bottom and top (cover) paper napkin; both made up of two (2) to three (3) sheets.
+Fold the four corners to the middle, creating a two- to three-layered square fold.
 One side should have four triangles.
 Think square pizza.

-Put one of the two paper towels on the plate.
+Put one of the prepped paper towels onto the plate.
 It will serve as a comfortable mattress for the seeds.
-The folded side with four triangles should be facing the plate.
+The folded side should be face down.

-Pour some of the water and seaweed mix on the paper towel to moisten it.
+Pour some of the water and seaweed mix onto the paper towel to moisten it.
 Then, put the seeds on top.
 This is where the seeds will sprout, so spread them out.

-Make sure there is no free-standing water under the plate.
+Make sure there is no free-standing water on the plate.
 To check, lift one side of the bottom towel and tilt the plate.
 There should be no water coming off.
-If not moist enough, add a bit of the water mix.
+If not moist enough, add a bit more of the water mix.

 Every 12 to 24 hours, check back to make sure the paper towels are still wet.
 You want them to stay moist.
 They should not be soaked, but they also cannot ever dry.
 Keep those seeds wet for 24 to 48 hours.

 Once 48 hours have gone by, you should see beautiful little sprouts.
 The taproot should now be out.
-It is the first root, which makes seeds so special over clones.
+It is the first root, which sets seeds apart from clones.
 Clones do not have taproots.

-Now you have germinated seeds, it is time for you to plant them.
+Now you have germinated seeds, it is time for you to plant your seeds.
 I’ll show you the best way to do it in the next video.